 The challenge of valuing retirement and nursing facilities for ad valorem tax assessments is to separate the real estate value from that of the business.
 In most instances, these facilities sell as a total business operation without separating the intangible business and personal property value.
 Because of this practice, only sales that have been verified as reflecting real estate value only, and those in which the business value can be determined with some confidence, are considered.
-For the 2022 revalue, there are no transactions of senior properties verified as good sales mainly due to portfolio and related party (RIDEA) structure.
+For the 2024 revalue, only one transaction of senior properties verified as a good sale, mainly due to portfolio and related party (RIDEA) structure.
 There are two nursing home sales verified as good.
-For the 2022 revaluation, retirement facilities and nursing homes are valued using the cost approach utilizing the Assessor's built-in Marshall and Swift Cost Estimator program.
+For the 2024 revaluation, retirement facilities and nursing homes are valued using the cost approach utilizing the Assessor's built-in Marshall and Swift Cost Estimator program.
 The Cost Approach was selected as the best method due to the following: